amo13/spleeter-wrapper/README.md

 ## Defaults

-- `--stems 5`
+- `--stems 2`
-- `--process_codec WAV`
+- `--process_codec M4A`

 These options are supplied by default, so if wanting these, no options need to be supplied.

-You likely want to use `--process_codec M4A` if you want to preserve much HDD space usage during processing, at the cost of the Spleeter output being in this lossy compression.
+You might want to use `--process_codec WAV` if you want to preserve lossless output from Spleeter, at the expense of needing much more HDD space during processing.

 Regardless, the final output files will be returned in the same codec/extension as the audio file input to the script.